Secure Your Visa To Dream Country

 Only answer the information required and nothing else.
 Unnecessary extra details can lead to additional queries, and you may fall into trouble.

 Some might get very confused and present very small answers.
-Don’t do it, it’s always better to be elaborative and don’t get the visa officers to ask question after question.
+Don’t do it; it’s always better to be elaborate and not have visa officers ask question after question.
 They don’t have time to ask 20 questions to know your circumstances.

-You might only get 2-4 questions at max, so use the opportunity to focus all your positive highlights within your answer.
+You might only get 2-4 questions at most, so use the opportunity to highlight all your positive points in your answers.

-Pro Tips: Identify your positive highlights well before the interview and try to provide that positive highlights in front of the visa officer.
+Pro Tips: Identify your key strengths well before the interview and try to present them to the visa officer.

 Some Common Questions Asked During the US Visa Interview